Step 4: Full View

 Should the board treat Engineer C's benevolent intent as a mitigating factor that reduces the ethical severity of the pre-selection promise, or apply a categorical bright-line rule under which good intent provides no defense to structural procurement harm regardless of the purity of the official's motivation?

-Apply Categorical Bright-Line Rule Regardless of Intent Board's choice Apply a categorical bright-line rule under which good intent provides no defense to structural procurement harm, condemning Engineer C's promise as a full ethical violation regardless of the purity of the motivation, because the structural harm to competitive procurement integrity is identical whether the promise arises from gratitude or corruption.
+O2 Apply a categorical bright-line rule under which good intent provides no defense to structural procurement harm, condemning Engineer C's promise as a full ethical violation regardless of the purity of the motivation, because the structural harm to competitive procurement integrity is identical whether the promise arises from gratitude or corruption.
+Board's choice

 Public procurement systems are designed to be objective and process-driven precisely because subjective judgments, even benevolent ones, by individual officials cannot be reliably distinguished from biased ones by outside observers or competing firms.
 The structural harm to procurement integrity is identical whether the pre-selection promise arises from corrupt self-dealing or from well-intentioned gratitude.
 Good intent is a mitigating consideration in assessing Engineer C's character but is not a defense to the ethical violation itself.
 A bright-line rule against procurement promises is necessary to prevent gradual erosion of procurement integrity through well-meaning exceptions.